Table of Contents

 - In Spain, employees are entitled to a minimum of 30 days of paid leave per year.
 An employment contract or collective bargaining agreement can increase an employee’s annual paid leave.

-- Maternity leave for birth or adoption in Spain includes 16 weeks’ paid leave at full pay, funded by the social security system.
+- Maternity leave in Spain for birth or adoption includes 16 weeks’ paid leave at full pay, funded by the social security system.
 The mother is required to take six of these weeks immediately after childbirth.
 The remaining 10 weeks can be organized by the mother’s discretion until the child is 12 months old.

 - Partner leave for birth or adoption also includes 16 weeks’ paid leave at full pay, funded by the country’s social security system.